10 Different Ways I Use PopUp Domination At Once

 So for that reason, every page that could potentially lead to a conversion of some kind, is always being tested, and I’m always looking at the analytics.

-The business’ main source of income comes from my list, so it makes sense for me to do everything I can to build on this list.
+As for my business, well my main source of income comes from my email list, so it makes sense for me to do everything I can to get more subscribers.

-You may consider me to be bias, as the product was created by my brother, but I can say for certain that my business would not be where it is now without the use of PopUp Domination, and the premium theme pack.
+You may consider me to be bias, as the product was created by my brother, but I can say for certain that my business would not be where it is now without the use of PopUp Domination.

 Along with OptimizePress, this is just one of the plugins that are essential to my business.